EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-new-site.md

 Prerequisites:
 * Access to cPanel (at arvixe) needed
-* The neat skype status v2/pro file
+* The neat Skype status v2/pro file

 ### Creating a new subdomain